edxu96/RexNet/docs/PhD/README.md

 The most important function of Rex is the __quantity discovery__, which is similar to the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private valuation. [maloney2003complexity](#reference) Both of them can be generalized as the dynamic equilibrium discovery, which creates knowledge by incorporating dispersed information at high speed. [birchler2007information](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet, so mismatches can be eliminated in high speed without the necessity for centralized monitoring.

 In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
 The market is spatially fragmented by transmission networks when relevant edges are congested, so stakeholders in control of transmission networks can participate in RexNet as spatial arbitragers.
 Moreover, RexNet can be established hierarchically.
-Representatives of prosumers in lower levels can serve as retailers, which will be discussed at the end of section 5.
+Representatives of prosumers in lower levels can serve as retailers, which makes the experiments in subsection 4-4 plausible.

 Though the structure of Rex is similar to that composed of day-ahead market and intraday market in the power industry, the main difference is that there is no one responsible for satisfying uninformed demand of prosumers in Rex.
 For example, utility companies are not obliged to satisfy demand in peak hours.
 If someone does not have the reservation to consume or supply, he/she has to be responsible himself/herself.
 Trading volumes in intraday markets are insignificant compared to those in day-ahead markets and balancing markets [weber2010adequate](#reference), so most of current researches focus on periodic double auctions used in day-ahead markets.
 Approaches to Rex deviate from the majority of current researches.
 The way prosumers in Rex make decisions is different as well.

+There are many variations of limit order markets like quote-driven markets, where market makers are the primary source of liquidity.
+Besides, periodic double auctions are proven to be useful.
+As discussed in section 2, it may be hard for small-scale prosumers to participate if the market is not the most flexible one, the limit order market.
+As a result, limit order markets will be the focus in the simulation stage.

 ## 4. Methodology

-Models and methods for the simulation of RexNet will be elaborated first in subsection 3-1, then the decision making framework of prosumers is introduced in subsection 3-2.
+Models and methods in the simulation stage will be elaborated first in subsection 3-1, then the decision making framework of prosumers is introduced in subsection 3-2.
 Some specific simulation programs are presented as well.
-Three different ways to analyze RexNet are discussed in subsection 3-3, followed by the most important experiment design in the last subsection.
+Three different ways to analyze RexNet are discussed in subsection 3-3.
+The experiment design in the second stage is outlined in subsection 3-4.

 ### 4-1.
 Discrete Event Simulation of Multi-Agent Systems